 - Writing and using a hypothesis as a research aid

-- Writing source cards according to MLA format
+- Writing source notes/cards according to MLA format

-- Writing three types of note cards: quotation, summary, and paraphrase
+- Writing three types of notes/cards: quotation, summary, and paraphrase

 - Avoiding unintentional plagiarism

 - Evaluating and organizing notes/cards